WELCOME TO THE WHITE PLAINS HIGH SCHOOL GUIDANCE DEPARTMENT

 Seniors: Are you on track with your college applications?

-On Thursday, September 11th at 7 p.m., please join us for a "College Application Toolkit" workshop in the high school Media Center.
-We will go over the elements of your application, how to complete them and the timeline you should adhere to in order to meet your deadlines.
-This event is open to senior parents and students.
-If you have any questions at all about the college application process and what you should be doing right now, please don't miss this opportunity!
+On Thursday, September 11th at 7 p.m., we presented a "College Application Toolkit" workshop in the high school Media Center.
+We went over the elements of your application, how to complete them and the timeline you should adhere to in order to meet your deadlines.

 On Thursday, March 27th, 2014, the guidance department presented an evening program on standardized testing.
 Among the handouts was a comprehensive Q and A document that contained a variety of live links.
 Please click below to access this document.